 - (a) The Assessment Documentation must include a description of all of the relevant impacts of the action on MNES (identified in Section 2).
-Impacts during the construction, operational and (if relevant) the decommissioning phases of the project must be addressed, and the following information provided: - i. a description of the relevant impacts of the action; - ii. a detailed analysis of the nature and extent of the likely direct, indirect and consequential impacts relevant to MNES, including likely short-term and long-term impacts; - iii. a statement whether any relevant impacts are likely to be unknown, unpredictable or irreversible; - iv. any technical data and other information used or needed to make a detailed assessment of the relevant impacts; - (b) The Assessment Documentation should identify and address cumulative impacts, where potential project impacts are in addition to existing impacts of other activities (including known potential future expansions or developments by the proponent and other proponents in the region and vicinity). - (c) The Assessment Documentation should also provide a detailed assessment of any likely impact that this proposed action may facilitate on the relevant MNES at the local, regional, state and national scale.
+Impacts during the construction, operational and (if relevant) the decommissioning phases of the project must be addressed, and the following information provided: - a description of the relevant direct, indirect and consequential impacts of the action - a detailed analysis of the nature and extent of the likely direct, indirect and consequential impacts relevant to MNES, including likely short-term and long-term impacts - a statement whether any relevant impacts are likely to be unknown, unpredictable or irreversible - any technical data and other information used or needed to make a detailed assessment of the relevant impacts. - (b) The Assessment Documentation should identify and address cumulative impacts, where potential project impacts are in addition to existing impacts of other activities (including known potential future expansions or developments by the proponent and other proponents in the region and vicinity). - (c) The Assessment Documentation should also provide a detailed assessment of any likely impact that this proposed action may facilitate on the relevant MNES at the local, regional, state and national scale.
+Reference should be made to the EPBC Act Policy Statement 1.1 Significant Impact Guidelines-Matters of National Environmental Significance (2013).